USGS - science for a changing world

 Frontier Formation and Mowry and Thermopolis Shales

-FRONTIER FORMATION (Kf) AND MOWRY (Kmr) AND THERMOPOLIS SHALES.
-FRONTIER FORMATION--Gray sandstone and sandy shale.
+Frontier Formation (Kf) - Gray sandstone and sandy shale.
 In Northern Yellowstone area, Yellowish- to medium-gray sandstone; tuffaceous and carbonaceous in lower part.
-MOWRY SHALE (AGE 94 TO 98 Ma)--Silvery-gray hard siliceous shale containing abundant fish scales and bentonite beds.
-THERMOPOLIS SHALE--Black soft fissile shale; Muddy Sandstone Member at top.
+Mowry Shale (Kmr) - Silvery-gray hard siliceous shale containing abundant fish scales and bentonite beds.
+Thermopolis Shale - Black soft fissile shale; Muddy Sandstone Member at top.

 Lithologic constituents